aws/aws-parallelcluster/docs/configuration.rst

 efs_fs_id
 """""""""
 File system ID for an existing file system.
 Specifying this option will void all other EFS options but shared_dir.
-Config sanity will only allow file systems that: have no mount target in the stack's availability zone OR have existing mount target in stack's availability zone with inbound and outbound NFS traffic allowed from 0.0.0.0/0.
+Config sanity will only allow file systems that have no mount target in the stack's availability zone OR have existing mount target in the stack's availability zone with inbound and outbound NFS traffic allowed from 0.0.0.0/0.

 Note: sanity check for validating efs_fs_id requires the IAM role to have permission for the following actions: efs:DescribeMountTargets, efs:DescribeMountTargetSecurityGroups, ec2:DescribeSubnets, ec2:DescribeSecurityGroups.

 Please add these permissions to your IAM role, or set `sanity_check = false` to avoid errors.

 CAUTION: having mount target with inbound and outbound NFS traffic allowed from 0.0.0.0/0 will expose the file system to NFS mounting request from anywhere in the mount target's availability zone.
 We recommend not to have a mount target in stack's availability zone and let us create the mount target.
 If you must have a mount target in stack's availability zone, consider using a custom security group by providing a vpc_security_group_id option under the vpc section, adding that security group to the mount target, and turning off config sanity to create the cluster.

 Defaults to NONE.
 Needs to be an available EFS file system::